Hooverwood recently celebrated National Nursing Home Week (NNHW), an annual observance designed to foster positive attitudes toward long-term care.

 “[Staff members] were proud of their heritage and seemed happy to share it with residents,” said Bakary.
 “It was a wonderful opportunity for them to showcase their personalities and dance moves.”

-The various performances and presentations demonstrated Hooverwood’s dedication to social interaction and sense of community.
+The various performances and presentations demonstrated Hooverwood’s dedication to social interaction and the sense of community.
 Hooverwood’s Facebook page highlighted many of the events as well, and the use of social media embodied one of the NNHW goals: to communicate that skilled nursing facilities are more than “just a home”—they are home.
 And while NNHW lasts only seven days, there are opportunities to laugh, learn, and live at Hooverwood every day.